Call us now: 052-930-5778

 3 pm.~4 pm/ Inuyama Castle tour

 4 pm.~5 pm.
-A stroll through Yurakuen and tea ceremony
+Stroll through Yurakuen and enjoy some matcha tea

 7 pm.~7:30 pm.
 Docking and taking a rest